wentingliuu/restaurant-list-crud/README.md

 *  Update: you may update the info whenever you want by clicking the edit button
 *  Delete: you can remove the restaurant from your list by clicking the delete button
 *  Search: there's a search bar at the home page for you to search the specific restaurants by keyword or location
-*  Sort: sort the restaurant list in ascending or descending order by name
+*  Sort: sort the restaurant list in ascending or descending order by name or rating
-*  Filter: filter the restaurant list by category or rating
+*  Filter: filter the restaurant list by category and rating

 ## Installation and Execution
 1. Clone the files to your computer